 And now here's the part where you point out that $109 is kind of pricey for an attraction pass – does it really save you money?
 Is it worth it?

 Well, here are three reasons why I think the Chicago CityPASS is definitely worth it:

 Chicago is home to world-class museums and attractions, and they're all included in this pass.

 Nearly everyone wants to visit the Willis Tower (formerly the Sears Tower) in Chicago.
 The Field Museum is one of the largest natural history museums in the world and is home to SUE, the most complete T-Rex skeleton ever found.
 And the Art Institute of Chicago is one of the oldest and largest art museums in the U.S.

 If this pass included less-popular attractions, it might not be as worth it.
 But chances are most of the things on your Chicago “to-do” list will be included in the CityPASS.

 2. You get Fast Pass / VIP entry

 The cool thing about the Chicago CityPASS is that it includes Fast Pass or VIP entry to nearly every attraction listed.
 This is HUGE, especially when this can often mean skipping 2+ hours of standing in line to buy tickets at places like the Skydeck.
-(You don't get Fast Pass entry to the Skydeck, but having your day/night ticket pre-purchased means you can go straight to the security line and skip the line to buy tickets.)
+(You get Expedited Entry at the Skydeck, which means you pre-book timed tickets and can go straight to the security line.)

-At the Shedd Aquarium you get Priority Entry, which includes access to special exhibits and the Stingray Touch experience, as well as a 4-D experience.
+At the Shedd Aquarium you get All-Access admission, which includes access to special exhibits and the Stingray Touch experience, as well as a 4-D experience.
 At the Field Museum, you get VIP Entry (meaning you can skip the line) and an All-Access Pass, including admission to all permanent and ticketed exhibitions, plus your choice of one digital 3D film.

 3. It can save you a lot of money